Apparel

-From polo shirts to hoodies, workwear to sportswear — FastEditor handles the full apparel decoration flow.
+From polo shirts to hoodies and caps, workwear to sportswear — FastEditor handles the full apparel decoration flow.
 Multiple print areas, size and colour variants, B2B logo uploads and consumer photo personalisation.
 One platform.
 Every garment type.
 Production-ready files generated automatically.

 Full Garment Range.
-T-shirts, polo shirts, hoodies, jackets, workwear, sportswear — FastEditor's Product Hub contains pre-configured print areas and decoration specs for the full apparel range across 60+ suppliers.
+Promotional wear, fashion wear, workwear, and sportswear — FastEditor's Product Hub covers every apparel category across 60+ suppliers including Fruit of the Loom, Stanley/Stella, Blåkläder, and Robey.
 Any garment in the catalog is ready to decorate, without manual spec setup.

 Multi-Area, Multi-Technique.
 Chest logo, full back print, sleeve decoration, collar label — customers and B2B buyers design every decoration area in one flow.
 Each area can use a different technique.
 Embroidery digitising is coming soon.
 FastEditor generates the correct production file for each area and technique automatically.